-do not benefit from a too-big-to-fail effect on their funding costs.
-There are a number of critical flaws in the Goldman Sachs analysis, and most are discussed in Mark Whitehouse "Too-Big-To-Fail Myths, Goldman Sachs Edition," Bloomberg View, May 28, 2013.
-(See also Christopher Cole, "Goldman's TBTF Study Used Flawed Data to Reach Flawed Conclusions," American Banker, May 30, 2013.)
-First, it compares interest rates on bonds of large banks and small banks without adjusting for differences in the risk creditors are supposedly exposed to.
-As discussed by Brando et al. (2013), however, too-big-to-fail banks tend to take more risks in their investments than smaller banks; unless the implicit guarantee is perfect, this would raise the interest TBTF banks have to pay.
+The existence of nonviable banks that cannot raise equity may indicate that there is excess capacity in the industry.
+Excess capacity in banking is to be expected if failing banks are bailed out and do not leave the industry.
+Even before banks fail, guarantees may contribute to excess capacity and ruinous competition by enabling the survival of banks that would not otherwise by viable.
+In such a situation, downsizing of the industry would be called for and would benefit the implicit guarantee is perfect, this would raise the interest TBTF banks have to pay.
 Second, the observation that creditors suffer more in failures of small banks relative to those of large itself reflects too-big-to-fail policies, including support from the Federal Reserve that has provided ample and cheap funding to banks since 2008.
 The Goldman Sachs paper dismisses findings of a large literature (some of which is also cited in Chapter 9) without engaging on substance, including academic studies that conclude that the value of the subsidies is in the tens of billions of dollars and particularly large in downturns.
 Many other industry-sponsored studies also fail to correct properly for the funding mix and other parameters of the bank borrowing that would affect the risks that their long-term creditors would be exposed to, relative to those of other companies that do not have access to safety nets.

-&lt;sup>70 See Stefan Nagel, "Too Big to Fail is Larger than You Think," Bloomberg View, March 2, 2014.
+75 See Stefan Nagel, "Too Big to Fail is Larger than You Think," Bloomberg View, March 2, 2014.
 Given the opacity and complex structure of the liabilities of the largest banks, it is possible that without any guarantees, the cost of unsecured borrowing to these banks would be prohibitive.
 Of course, among the reasons banks are able to borrow as much using collaterals is that deposits are unsecured, and at least some assets purchased with deposits can be used as collateral for additional borrowing.

-&lt;sup>71 For more on these issues, see Chapter 9, entitled "Sweet Subsidies," which discusses harmful effect of guarantees and subsidies, and Chapters 12 and 13.
+76 For more on these issues, see Chapter 9, entitled "Sweet Subsidies," which discusses harmful effect of guarantees and subsidies, and Chapters 12 and 13.
 Chapter 15 discusses the role of central banks in bailouts, Chapter 16 the politics of bailouts.